 I have 2 daughters at the school and my brother and sister-in-law work there as well.
-My brother and I also attended the school.
-I left in 1974 and he left in 1975.
+My brother and I also attended the school as did my nephews.
+I left in 1975 and my brother left in 1976.

 Mr W Sumner – Joint Vice Chair of Governors

-I’m Wayne Sumner and I was elected as a Co-opted Governor in September 2012 and was elected as Vice-Chair earlier this year.
+I’m Wayne Sumner and I was elected as a Co-opted Governor in September 2012.

 Until recently I chaired the Building and Sites Committee, which has overseen the improvements to our school fabric, ensuring we make it a safe and healthy building environment for our children to learn in and our wonderful staff to teach in.
 This has been part of a long-term plan involving careful prioritisation and investment.
 I look forward to working with Jo Brett my fellow co-Chair to support Sheik Khan as Chair, David as Head Teacher and the wider Governing Body to lead the school forward over the coming years.